It’s understandable if a CPAP user is concerned about the machine’s noise or pressure causing hearing loss.

 As a result he suffered otic barotrauma.
 So the question then becomes, how many people get hearing loss from CPAP who do NOT self-titrate, or at least, self-titrate responsibly instead of excessively, as did this particular patient?

-However, the paper also states that “barotrauma as a result of CPAP has not been widely documented.”
+The paper also mentions that barotrauma from CPAP therapy has not been widely documented.

 CPAP indeed increases pressure within the middle ear cavity, but there are only a handful of cases reported in literature describing hearing loss resulting in some way from CPAP increasing middle ear pressure.

 If you misuse a medical device, this heightens the risk of adverse side effects.

-“That’s why proper pressure adjustment through titration essential,” says Michael Trufant, sleep therapy manager with Aeroflow Industrial Clinic which specializes in providing sleep studies, CPAP treatment options and quality care to sleep apnea patients nationwide.
+“That’s why proper pressure adjustment through titration is essential,” says Michael Trufant, sleep therapy manager with Aeroflow Industrial Clinic which specializes in providing sleep studies, CPAP treatment options and quality care to sleep apnea patients nationwide.

 Trufant explains, “If your CPAP machine is increasing pressure in your ears, the settings may need to be adjusted.